PlagatonicRed/3D-renderer/README.md

 # Projects
-A collection of coding projects that i've done or worked on
+A collection of coding projects that I'm either working on or have worked on.